Bring Down Your Inventory Variance

 For example, you might want to add “if, then” rules to control which attributes can be offered for a single product: “If finish type is metallic, then available colors are blue, green, red, silver, gold.”

 Our AccountMate software is really good at flexible matrix inventory options for complex inventories.
+To learn more about additional inventory management capabilities, visit our AccountMate Inventory Specification Module page.

 Do you need advanced attributes for your products?